CONTINUED:

 from the courtroom after that.

-I would move -- excuse me, Your Oder.
+I would move -- excuse me, Your Honor.
 I would move

 at this time for an ex parte hearing regarding subpoenas I need